ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-consolidwkld.md

 ### NFS storage
 {: #cr_orderinginstance-consolidwkld-nfs-storage}

-When you select **NFS storage**, you can decide on one of the following options:

-* Add file-level shared storage for your instance, where all shares use the same settings
-* Specify different configuration settings for each file share.
+When you select **NFS storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
 The number of file shares must be in the range 1 - 100.

+For new instances, NFS storage is available with vSphere 7 and 8 version.
+{: important}

 Specify the following NFS options:
 * **Configure shares individually** - Toggle this switch on to specify different configuration settings for each file share.